solenwa/solenwa/README.md

 # Hi there 👋

-Project manager with several years of experience in digital project management, I am now specializing in Governance, Risk, and Compliance (GRC) through a Master’s degree in Computer Science and Management at EPITA.
+Project manager with several years of experience in digital project management, I am now specializing in Governance, Risk, and Compliance (Cybersecurity/GRC) through a Master’s degree in Computer Science and Management at EPITA.

 ## My Projects